alt-ctrl-code/home/README.md

 But many developers, and many _common_ packages  elide the design rigour seen in similar code in Java and C#.
 It has taken over a decade for native JavaScript frameworks to mature.
 Ten years later than the same lessons in server-side Java and C#.
-Much of what you might find in the JavaScript ecosystem today, is _“politely”_ somewhere left of where it needs to be (assuming left is good, right?).
+Much of what you might find in the JavaScript ecosystem today, is _“politely”_ somewhere to the right of where it needs to be (assuming left is good, right?).

 This material applies common programming and architecture patterns, to make your JavaScript better &ndash; because when